kashif-nawaz/charmed-kubernetes-on-bare-metals/README.md

 * Login to Juju GUI by using the output obtained from the above command.

 ### Adding Baremetal Servers Into MaaS
-* I am using Dell R720 machines and an IDRAC user name and password are required for this sequence.
+* I am using Dell R720 machines and IDRAC user name and password are required for this sequence.
 * The 192.168.100.0/24 subnet belongs to the IPMI Network in my lab.
 Change it as per your setup.
 * I have also enabled pxe boot on one of the onboard NICs, and the MAC address for that NIC will be used in the following commands.
-* The PXE boot nic must not be vlan tagged on the network.
+* The PXE boot NIC must not be vlan tagged on the network.
 ```

 maas admin machines create \